-This document was prepared by ISO/IEC JTC 1, Information technology, Subcommittee SC 29, Coding of audio, picture, multimedia and hypermedia information in collaboration with ITU-T. The technically identical text is published as ITU-T Series H Supplement 19 (10/2019).
+This document was prepared by ISO/IEC JTC 1, Information technology, Subcommittee SC 29, Coding of audio, picture, multimedia and hypermedia information in collaboration with ITU-T. The technically identical text is published as ITU-T Series H Supplement 19 (xx/202x).

-This second edition cancels and replaces the first edition (ISO/IEC TR 23091-4:2019), which has been technically revised.
+This third edition cancels and replaces the second edition (ISO/IEC TR 23091-4:2020), which has been revised to improve clarity and terminology and to correct an error in the value of the registration identifier for the MasteringDisplayMinimumLuminance parameter of SMPTE ST 2067-21 for the BT709x100n05 tag combination.

 Subclause 3.10